ashishpatel26/algorithms/stack/README.md

 Implementation
 --------------

 1. **[Linked list](https://en.wikipedia.org/wiki/Linked_list)**: each element is defined by the data and a reference to the next element in the stack.
 The single operation used when adding a new element is slow but it does not require to adjust the dimension of the stack.
+Moreover returning an item from a linked list takes linear time, because it is necessary to iterate on all the elements one after the other.
 This implementation can be selected if there is a stream of data coming and loosing some packets has an high cost.
 In Python the linked list is not represented by any in-built data structure.
 The Python list object is an array of references which store a reference to an object in each position of the list.

 2. **Static array**: using an array is another way to implement a stack.
 The static implementation has a maximum capacity declared when the stack is created.
 It is necessary to monitor the size of the array because if the maximum capacity exceeds a [stack overflow](https://en.wikipedia.org/wiki/Stack_buffer_overflow) can occur.